yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-commons/README.md

 );

 // {
 //   young: 2,
 //   midAged: 0,
 //   afterMidAged: 2,
 //   old: 0,
 // }
 ```

 ## Exercise #4 - Array methods(Reduce implementation)

-In this Exercise you are provided with `reduce<T, InitializerT>(arr: T[], callback: (accumulator: InitializerT, currentElement: T) => InitializerT, initializer: InitializerT = undefined)` function declaration and you can safely expect it's arguments to be valid.
+In this Exercise, you are provided with `reduce<T, InitializerT>(arr: T[], callback: (accumulator: InitializerT, currentElement: T) => InitializerT, initializer: InitializerT = undefined)` function declaration and you can safely expect it's arguments to be valid.

-Your Objective is to:
+Your objectives are to:

-- implement the well known `array.reduce()` method from scratch
+- Implement the well known `array.reduce()` method from scratch
-- You must throw an error if the the provided arguments are not correct
+- Throw an error if the the provided arguments are not correct

 Example: